 This application does not include the previously approved zoning modification request of 3.5' on the rear setback (required 7.5') for a new accessory structure and a Part 1 Ad Valorem tax exemption review for all work.

-RECOMMENDATION Staff recommends approval of the Certificate of Appropriateness.
+Staff recommends approval of the Certificate of Appropriateness.

-170343\Staff Report w Exhibits 1-5\20170905.pdf
+170343 Staff Report w Exhibits 1-5 20170905.pdf Updated Plans.pdf